 I adore travelling.
 It’s inspiring and exciting, and new and different.
 You see another cultures, meet people who have absolutely diverse ideas from your own.
 You lose balance, but realize soon that this is the only way to find yourself.

-Pros and consTravelling is good-byes, departures and arrivals, hugs and kisses and tears sometimes, but laughter and… Click To Tweet
+Pros and consTravelling is good-byes, departures and arrivals, hugs and kisses and tears sometimes, but laughter and happiness and curiosity more often.
+Click To Tweet

 While travelling you have nothing but yourself, the sky and the sea, your senses and your camera.
 Nice, huh?But, unfortunately, travelling has a lot to do with flying.
 And don’t misunderstand me, I am not afraid of the whole concept of flying, contrariwise I am amazed and impressed of us being up in the sky in a magical machine and so on, but it makes me sick, nervous, it disappoints me and tires me.